 Many buildings today use commercial window and glass door tinting.
-There are several benefits to placing the tinted film on your windows and doors.
+There are several benefits to placing tint on your company's glass doors.
 Tinted doors provide privacy, decrease energy bills, create a crisp appearance, and help with UV protection.

 When you install a new glass door tint on your building, it's a hefty investment for your company.
 You'll want to ensure it's properly cared for so it will last between 10 and 20 years as expected.
 But what is the most suitable way to maintain the tint on your glass doors?
 Keep reading for 5 tips to keep your doors looking crisp and clean.